Strumenta/SmartReader/README.md

 - a list of images found (it can optionally also download them and store as data URI)
 - an estimate of the time needed to read the article

+It also allows to perform custom operations before and after extracting the article.

 Feel free to suggest new features.

 ##  Installation